 Within Dutch company law, there are some important regulations regarding the director of a company, which we will explain in more detail in this blog.
-Although UK and Dutch company law are similar in many respects, there are important differences, especially with regard to the management, which should be considered in the Netherlands.
-Our Dutch attorneys will gladly summarize the legal position of the managing director in the Netherlands using the example of the B.V. (besloten vennootschap).
+Although UK and Dutch company law are similar in many respects, there are important differences, especially with regard to the management in the Netherlands, which should be considered in the Netherlands.
+Our Dutch lawyers in Amsterdam will gladly summarize the legal position of the managing director in the Netherlands using the example of the B.V. (besloten vennootschap).

 Establishing a Dutch BV in the Netherlands

-The Dutch B.V. can be roughly compared with the German GmbH or UK LLP.
-In the B.V. the partners have limited liability just as in the GmbH.
-In our article “Company Law in the Netherlands” you can read more about the Dutch B.V. and how it can be distinguished from other Dutch company forms.
+The Dutch B.V. can be roughly compared with the German GmbH or UK Limited.
+In the B.V. the partners have limited liability just as in the Limited.
+In our article “Corporate Law in the Netherlands” you can read more about the Dutch B.V. and how it can be distinguished from other Dutch company forms.

 The external representation in the Netherlands